CIS systems are exactly what you’d imagine after hearing the name. They’re a way of providing a continuous supply of ink into your printer.

 You must keep the external ink tanks at the same level as the printer.
 If you place them above the printer you could end up with gravity fed ink leaking into your machine.

-CIS Systems On Amazon
+Continuous Ink Supply Systems On Amazon

 When you’re looking for a system for your printer, first make sure it is going to be compatible with it.
 There is not one system for all machines.
 The permanent cartridge insert must fit your printer.